piever/juliacon2018/markdown.md

 # Outline

-- JuliaDBMeta: a pure Julia package (inspired on DataFramesMeta and Query) that provides a set of macros to simplify operations on tabular data
+- **JuliaDBMeta**: a pure Julia package (inspired on DataFramesMeta and Query) that provides a set of macros to simplify operations on tabular data
 --
-- using StatPlots, it is possible to include statistical visualizations in a JuliaDBMeta pipeline --
+- **JuliaDBMeta** pipeline: **JuliaDBMeta** operations can be concatenated and then piped into a **StatPlots**-powered statistical visualization
+--
-- Interact and TableWidgets packages allow to run these manipulations and visualizations from a "hackable" and composable GUI
+- **Interact** package allows to run these manipulations and visualizations from a "hackable" and composable GUI

 ---

 # Exploiting JuliaDB's technical advantages

 <div style="display: flex; orientation: row;">